dstencil/dstencil.github.io/docs/_posts/2022-11-05-docker-offline.markdown

 date:   2022-11-05 07:50:27 -0500
 categories: docker
 ---
-Are you looking for a way to save a docker image offline or to transfer to an on-premises environment?
+Are you looking for a way to save a docker image offline or to transfer to an on-premises environment or share with your team?

 Create a folder for where you are going to save your docker image.